 by which we offer to God acceptable worship

-In this final chapter of our study, what I hope emerges is a deeper understanding and appreciation for God and God’s wholeness, in order to deepen our ongoing communion with the whole of God and from this relational reality to transform our Communion practice.
-The whole of God now dwells in the hearts of his people (God’s relational whole) in the irreducible relational context behind the curtain and by the nonnegotiable relational process without the veil.
+In this final chapter of our study, what I hope emerges is a deeper understanding and appreciation for God and God’s relational wholeness, in order to deepen our ongoing communion with the whole of God, and for this relational reality to transform our Communion practice.
+The whole of God now dwells in the hearts of his people, to compose us collectively together in the irreducible relational context behind the curtain and by the nonnegotiable relational process without the veil.
 Liturgy behind the curtain composes the new song of communion together to make our Communion celebrations whole-ly pleasing to our God.

 Ezra’s above prayer in relational language to God is profound and relevant for liturgy behind the curtain today.
 In OT times, God’s relational context was signified by God’s sanctuary (or tabernacle, temple).
 Ezra has summed up the relational reality of God’s initiative of relational grace toward his people to establish them specifically in God’s sanctuary (“place of holiness,” qōdeš), where God’s presence dwelled.
 Ezra’s words “God gives light to our eyes” recall God’s definitive blessing (Num 6:24-26), in which God’s vulnerable Face shines on them to newly establish a change (siym) for relationships together in wholeness (šalôm); this relational outcome would include the hermeneutic means to vulnerably receive God’s self-disclosures for understanding and knowing God (cf. Ps 67:1-2).